What is brand monitoring?

 - Crisis signal clusters: negative keyword combinations that indicate complaints, issues, or emerging risk

-Step 4: Configure alerts and escalation rules
+Step 4: Configure your brand monitoring tools and alerts

 Step 5: Analyze sentiment, not just volume